quicwg/base-drafts/draft-ietf-quic-http.md

 {: #fig-ext-settings title="SETTINGS value format"}

 A zero-length content indicates that the setting value is a Boolean and true.
-(False is indicated by the absence of the setting.)
+False is indicated by the absence of the setting.

 Non-zero-length values MUST be compared against the remaining length of the SETTINGS frame.
-Any value which purports to cross the end of the frame MUST cause the SETTINGS frame to be considered malformed and trigger a connection error.
+Any value which purports to cross the end of the frame MUST cause the SETTINGS frame to be considered malformed and trigger a connection error of type HTTP_MALFORMED_SETTINGS.

 An implementation MUST ignore the contents for any SETTINGS identifier it does not understand.